in70mm News

 One DP70 (2284) for ads and special performances.
 Closed December 24, 2000.

-Paris L`Empire (Cinerama) (»)
+Paris L'`Empire (Cinerama) (»)

-Two DP70.
 Opened with 3-strip Cinerama 18.05.1955 and "This is Cinerama".
 Closed 02.08.1972 after a revival of "How the West Was Won" (22.05.1971), "The Wonderful World of the Brothers Grimm" (22.03.1972) and "This is Cinerama" (02.06.1972).
-Now a TV studio.
+Was a TV studio for many years.
+Building ruined by gas explosion in February 2005.
+Now demolished.

 Paris Escurial Panorama (P)